usngo/DRAGONS_tutorials/README.md

    jupyter notebook [name].ipynb
    ```

 *Note: at this stage, a browser window will open and the Jupyter notebook will be loaded.
-On the top right part of the window, you should see* `Python [conda env:dragons]` *or something similar, ensuring that the DRAGONS environment is loaded.*
+On the top right part of the window, you should see* `Python [conda env:dragons]` *or something similar, ensuring that the correct DRAGONS environment is loaded.*

 ---
 ## Current notebooks available: